CorneliaKelinske/The_Brogrammer/posts/2022/12-17-first-dev-job.md

 # Final thoughts

 I hope some of these tips are helpful to you.
-I will heed my own advice in the future.
-Unfortunately, I no longer have a job as I am writing this.
-The CEO of the company I was working for had not been honest about the funding situation.
-As a result, the whole team was let go a few days ago.
+I'm now heeding my own advice in my second job, as my first one ended rather abruptly.
+The company I was working for ran out of funds and the whole dev team was let go.